tomokuni/NullableUnitGenerator/README.md

 ### ~~MessagePackFormatter~~
-<details><summary>Explanation in UnitGenerager (UnitGenerager‚Å‚Ìà–¾)</summary>
+<details><summary>Explanation in UnitGenerager (UnitGeneragerã§ã®èª¬æ˜)</summary>

 Implements MessagePack for C#'s `MessagePackFormatter`.
 It will be used `MessagePackSerializer` automatically.

-C#‚Ì `MessagePackFormatter` —p‚ÌMessagePack‚ğÀ‘•‚µ‚Ä‚¢‚Ü‚·B©“®“I‚É `MessagePackSerializer` ‚ªg—p‚³‚ê‚Ü‚·B
+C#ã® `MessagePackFormatter` ç”¨ã®MessagePackã‚’å®Ÿè£…ã—ã¦ã„ã¾ã™ã€‚è‡ªå‹•çš„ã« `MessagePackSerializer` ãŒä½¿ç”¨ã•ã‚Œã¾ã™ã€‚

 ```csharp
 [MessagePackFormatter(typeof(UserIdMessagePackFormatter))]